The Depths That Lie Beneath

 Father was gone.

-“I tried to give you away,” the dragon said.
+“I tried to send you away,” the dragon said.

 “Then why didn’t you?”

-The room had turned into a forest realm, and they above the trees, flying on wings made of pencil dust.
+The room had turned into a palace, into a vast room lined with mirrors and glass, and they were flying on wings made of pencil dust.
 Alice was a dragon of her own, and Father’s breath was fire.

 “Why don’t you just leave?” his dragon asked.